Peter Kilpatrick: Career

-Kilpatrick earned his PhD in chemical engineering at the University of Minnesota.
 He began his teaching career at North Carolina State University in 1983.
 He rose from an assistant to associate and then full professor of chemical engineering.
-He served as the associate head of the department from 1996 to 1999 and then head of the chemistry and biomolecular engineering department from 1999 to 2007.
+He served as the associate head of the department from 1996 to 1999 and then head of the chemical and biomolecular engineering department from 1999 to 2007.
 During the years of 2004 to 2007, Kilpatrick was the founding director of the Biomanufacturing Training and Education Center.

-In 2008, Kilpatrick became the dean of the College of Engineering at the University of Notre Dame and served in this position until 2018.
-While there, he launched a joint Ph.D. program with the Pontifical Catholic University of Chile.
-He also built a chapel in the engineering building where masses were said, in part to build a community of believers in the engineering program.
+From 2008 to 2018, Kilpatrick served as the dean of the Notre Dame College of Engineering at the University of Notre Dame.
+While there, he launched a joint Doctor of Philosophy program with the private Pontifical Catholic University of Chile.
+He also built a chapel in the engineering building where masses were celebrated, in part to build a community of believers in the engineering program.
 During this time Kilpatrick also started a lecture series on the intersection of faith and science and helped sponsor many trips of 1,000 people to the March for Life in Washington, D.C.
 During this time, enrollment in the engineering school grew by 60%.

-Kilpatrick then moved to the Illinois Institute of Technology where he was the provost and vice president for academic affairs from 2018 to 2022.
+Kilpatrick then moved to the Illinois Institute of Technology in Chicago, where he was the provost and vice president for academic affairs from 2018 to 2022.
 During this time, he developed an online master's program geared towards students in China.
 The program is expected to bring in $10 million in net tutition revenue by 2025.
 He also hired four new deans and seven department chairs.
 He was planning to retire and return to North Carolina, but received a phone call from a friend asking him to consider applying for the president's position at The Catholic University of America.
-He originally said no, citing his plans to retire to the home in Cary, North Carolina he built in 2018 and to earn a Ph.D. in theology.
+He originally refused the proposal, citing his plans to retire to the home in Cary, North Carolina he built in 2018 and to earn a Doctor of Philosophy in theology.

 As a chemical engineer, Kilpatrick owns or co-owns 12 patents.
 He has published more than 100 journal articles.